 Sit back, relax, and prepare to be amused by the saga of finding the perfect camp chair.
-It’s been a four year saga and I’m still looking, so the search may continue for as long as I’m a vagabond.
+It was a four year saga before I found my “goldilocks” chair in 2020.
 I offer this equipment review of camp chairs in hopes it might save save you some time or money in looking for your own perfect camping chair.

 Chair #1: The Padded One